 Finally, do be aware that the waters can rise rapidly at times of rainfall, so do be very careful when visiting as it can become dangerous very quickly.
 So only venture as far as you are confident with, and heed the signs of danger such as the water level changing, or rainfall.

-Overall, a trip to the Devil’s Pulpit can certainly be done safely and you shouldn’t worry too much, just practice basic common sense and you should be fine.
+Overall, a trip to the Devil’s Pulpit can certainly be done safely, but as with any outdoor location you do need to be careful.

 What Photography Gear do I need?